fatih/structs/README.md

 ```

 We can also get a slice of Fields from the Struct type to iterate over all
 fields.
-This is handy if you whish to examine all fields:
+This is handy if you wish to examine all fields:

 ```go
 // Convert the fields of a struct to a []*Field